Can I use a heat press? If so, what are the temperatures I should use?

 What colors are considered light-colored and what colors are considered dark-colored fabric?

-- Light-colored fabrics would be white, pastel colors, tan, off-white
+- Light-colored fabrics would be white, off-white, and cream

-- Dark-colored fabrics would be any other color that isn’t white or pastel colored.
+- Dark-colored fabrics would be any other color that isn’t white or off-white.
 However, these transfers will work on the light-colored fabric as well.